How to use the TRIPSpeed Shape tab and controls

 - Use the lower diagnostics to localize the mismatch.

-- Make only small targeted adjustments if the mismatch is obvious.
+- Make one small targeted adjustment if the mismatch is clear.

 - Recheck after every change.